Nunzio Campanile

 Nunzio Campanile is an American football coach.
-He is currently the quarterbacks coach at Syracuse University.
+He is currently the offensive coordinator for the University of Connecticut Huskies.
 Campanile served as the interim head coach at Rutgers University for the final eight games of the 2019 season.
 He was elevated to that position from that of tight ends coach after the firing of head coach Chris Ash and offensive coordinator John McNulty.
 He also served as the interim head coach at Syracuse in 2023 following the firing of head coach Dino Babers, then remained on the Orange staff after Fran Brown was hired.

 Coaching career

 High school

 Campanile spent the eight years as the head coach at Bergen Catholic, including winning a state title in 2017 against St. Peter's Preparatory School in a 44–7 win, after working as offensive coordinator at Don Bosco Prep from 2000 to 2009.

 Rutgers

 In 2018 Nunzio joined the Rutgers staff after leaving high school football, and is the team's tight ends coach.
 The following year he began the season as the team's tight ends coach, however he also served as the interim head coach and offensive coordinator for the final eight games of the 2019 season.
 In 2020 with the hiring of Greg Schiano, Nunzio was the only holdover from the previous staff and returned to be the team's tight ends coach.
 On October 9, 2022, following the dismissal of Sean Gleeson, Scarlet Knights' offensive coordinator, Nunzio was named interim offensive coordinator and quarterbacks coach.